lksv/basepack/README.md

-By defining short configuration of how the standard pages (index, show, edit, update) should look like (and behave) the library can handls the controller actions and views for this pages.
-It automatically handles all you need: sanitization, authentication (strong parametes, cancan), view rendering and event REST API (for some of them).
+By defining short configuration of how the standard pages (index, show, edit, update) should look like (and behave) the library can handle the controller actions and views for this pages.
+It automatically handles all you need: sanitization, authentication (strong parametes, cancan), view rendering and event REST API (for some of the actions).

 Besides the standard pages (index, show, edit, ...) the library privides several other offten requested pages (forms) like: filer form, import and  export forms, bulk edit,